Recovery Is the Governing Constraint

 Effective training is not measured by peak performance but by repeatable performance.

 Predictable recovery allows predictable scheduling.
-Predictable scheduling allows structured progression.
+Predictable scheduling enables structured progression.

 Tools such as the 72-Hour Rule provide practical boundaries.
 If meaningful recovery consistently extends beyond a reasonable window, the workload has exceeded sustainable capacity.